qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

     - quantized embedding model
 ---

 Data Science and Machine Learning practitioners often find themselves navigating through a labyrinth of models, libraries, and frameworks.
-Which model to choose, what embedding size, how to approach tokenizing, these are just some questions you are faced with when starting your work.
-We understood how, for many data scientists, they wanted an easier and intuitive means to do their embedding work.
-This is why we built FastEmbed (docs: https://qdrant.github.io/fastembed/) —a Python library engineered for speed, efficiency, and above all, usability.
+Which model to choose, what embedding size, and how to approach tokenizing, are just some questions you are faced with when starting your work.
+We understood how many data scientists wanted an easier and more intuitive means to do their embedding work.
+This is why we built FastEmbed, a Python library engineered for speed, efficiency, and usability.
 We have created easy to use default workflows, handling the 80% use cases in NLP embedding.

-### Current State of Affairs for Generating Embeddings
+## Current State of Affairs for Generating Embeddings

 Usually you make embedding by utilizing PyTorch or TensorFlow models under the hood.
-But using these libraries comes at a cost in terms of ease of use and computational speed.
+However, using these libraries comes at a cost in terms of ease of use and computational speed.
 This is at least in part because these are built for both: model inference and improvement e.g. via fine-tuning.

 To tackle these problems we built a small library focused on the task of quickly and efficiently creating text embeddings.
 We also decided to start with only a small sample of best in class transformer models.
 By keeping it small and focused on a particular use case, we could make our library focused without all the extraneous dependencies.
 We ship with limited models, quantize the model weights and seamlessly integrate them with the ONNX Runtime.
 FastEmbed strikes a balance between inference time, resource utilization and performance (recall/accuracy).

-### Quick Example
+## Quick Embedding Text Document Example

 Here is an example of how simple we have made embedding text documents: